Josh Lowe Preview, Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 9.1 K/9, the eighth-best in MLB.
+- The pitching staff for the Mariners has a collective 9.1 K/9, the seventh-best in MLB.

-- The Mariners have the top team ERA across all league pitching staffs (3.71).
+- The Mariners have the first-ranked team ERA across all MLB pitching staffs (3.74).

-- Mariners pitchers combine to surrender 154 home runs (1.1 per game), the sixth-fewest in the league.
+- Mariners pitchers combine to surrender 157 home runs (1.1 per game), the eighth-fewest in baseball.

-- The right-hander last pitched on Sunday against the New York Mets, when he went three innings, allowing three earned runs while giving up six hits.
+- The right-hander's most recent appearance was on Monday against the Cincinnati Reds, when he tossed five innings, surrendering five earned runs while giving up four hits.

+- The 23-year-old has a 4.50 ERA and 8.7 strikeouts per nine innings in 14 games this season, while giving up a batting average of .230 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.